single

 WHEREclause is written beforeGROUP BY, while theHAVINGclause is written afterGROUP BY.

 These are the two main differences you need to remember for successful use of the HAVING clause.
-Now, let's return to the task given to us by the school.
+Now, return to the task given to us by the school.

 Swipe to start coding